 Unvented water systems require good pressure and flow from the incoming mains supply.
-Even if it’s good, is it sufficient for the combined usage requirements?
-For example, properties with shared mains, multiple bathrooms or multiple high demand outlets.
+Even if it’s good, is it sufficient for your usage requirements?
+For example, running multiple high demand outlets, multiple showers simultaneously or properties with shared mains.

-Symptoms may be reduced performance when using multiple outlets.
-Such as, running a tap or shower, using a washing machine or flushing a toilet.
-If other outlets are affected, it may be insufficient pressure and/or flow.
-Poor system design, incorrect pipe sizing or general cost cutting may also be a contributing factor!
+Symptoms range from fluctuating flow in a shower to all other outlets being completely starved of water!
+This may occur when running a tap, taking a shower, using a washing machine or just flushing a toilet.
+If other outlets are affected, it may be down to insufficient pressure and/or flow.
+However, poor system design, incorrect pipe sizing or general cost cutting may also be a contributing factor!

 In this situation, an Accumulator or Pump Set may provide the ideal solution.
-It also offers other benefits!
-Both accumulators and pump sets serve the same purpose, but there are notable differences between the two.
+It also has other benefits!
+Both accumulators and pump sets serve the same purpose – to improve pressure and flow.
+However, there are important differences between the two.
 These are explained below.

 Accumulators store water at mains pressure.
 They connect directly to the incoming mains supply, providing a buffer store of pressurised water.
 Similar to a rubber balloon filled with water!

-When the system is designed and installed correctly, multiple outlets can be serviced at high pressure, with no drop in performance.
-These are well suited to properties with multiple bathrooms with simultaneous usage.
+When a system is designed and installed correctly, multiple outlets can be serviced at high pressure, high flow, with no drop in performance.
+Accumulators are well suited to properties with multiple bathrooms with simultaneous usage.

-Accumulators are very efficient and reliable.
-They simply use energy from the water supply to fill and pressurise a sealed hygienic container.
+They simply use existing energy from the water supply to fill and pressurise a sealed hygienic container.
 This is stored under pressure as wholesome drinking water, until required.
 Accumulators are maintenance free, silent and and can be located more-or-less anywhere in the property.

-Accumulator systems are modular.
-Several may be specified or additional ones may be added at a later date, if necessary.
+Several accumulators may be specified, or additional ones added at a later date.
+The total volume of water stored in all accumulators, must be sufficient to supply all water usage, at peak times.
+The accumulator will either be supplying water or being recharged.
+It can’t do both at the same time.
 Accumulators are generally the preferred choice where there is good static pressure, but poor flow rates.

 The video below demonstrates the benefit of an accumulator with a charging pump.
 The results are extremely impressive!

-It shows a single shower, and then a second, third and forth are switched on.
-With four simultaenous outlets, the flow reduces to a barely a dribble.
-Switch on the accumulator, and you instantly have full flow to all four showers.
+It first shows a single shower running off the mains.
+Then a second, third and forth are switched on.
+With four simultaenous showers, the flow reduces to a barely a dribble.
+Sounds familiar?
+Now switch on the accumulator, and you instantly have full flow to all four showers.
 When designed and sized correctly, accumulators can service as many outlets as required!

-Typically, two pumps are used to provided duty/assist operation, with both pumps only running together at maximum load.
-Additionally, the use of two pumps provides a level of redundancy should one pump fail.
-This is very important.
+Larger installations may have two pumps to provided duty/assist operation, with both pumps only running together at maximum load.
+Additionally, the use of two pumps provides a level of redundancy should one of them fail.
+However, for the average size domestic property, a single pump system is often sufficient.
 The cold water tank must be sized to provide both hot and cold supplies at maximum usage.

-Whereas accumulators make use of energy from the incoming mains, Pump Sets rely solely on the pumps to provide the pressure and flow to service the outlets and unvented cylinder.
-This may be the preferred option for larger properties that require higher pressures with a high usage demand.
+Whereas accumulators make use of energy from the incoming mains, Pump Sets rely solely on the pumps to provide the pressure and flow to service the cold outlets and unvented cylinder.
+Pump sets would be the preference for larger properties with multiple high performance bathrooms.

-An added benefit of having accumulator(s) or a pump set is the availability of stored water in the event that the mains water supply is interrupted.
+An added benefit of using accumulator(s) or a pump set, is the availability of stored water in the event that the mains water supply is interrupted.

 Please contact Apex Plumbing and Heating to discuss your requirements or to arrange a free on-site survey.